Northwest

 Mallard Migration Ranking

-Water level Lovewell Reservoir is at 1579.38 or 2.84 feet below Conservation Pool,( 73.7% full).
-The BOR and Kansas Bostwick Irrigation District are releasing 228.2 cfs.
-Inflows of 9.0 cfs from the Guide Rock Diversion Canal from the Republican River is being used to refill the reserervoir.
-Irrigation season ends on 9/12.
+Water level Lovewell Reservoir is at 1579.22 or 3.38 feet below Conservation Pool,( 71.2% full).
+Inflows from the Guide Rock Diversion Canal from the Republican River is being used to refill the reserervoir but have been temporarily halted due to a construction project.
+Irrigation season ended on 9/13.

 Hunting condition